KavyaKandhway/Teams-CLone/README.md

     -	Code can be shared either within the app or to the other apps.
 -	Chatting, sharing images
     -	User1 can chat with User2 using the app.
-    -	Both the users can share images either from gallery or by clicking the picture.
+    -	Both the users can share images either from gallery or by clicking the picture..
     -	Online Dot Indicator- if the user is online a green dot is displayed beside his/her name..

 henlo